These Biodegradable Soaps Keep You and the Planet Clean

 For those looking to shop for biodegradable suds, opting for soaps that are made with natural and organic ingredients is best.
 And that’s what you’re most likely to find as minimally treated and processed ingredients are biodegradable.

 You’ll also want to be sure to look for plant-based ingredients.
-Many naturally have antibacterial properties include aloe vera, lemon, and tea tree oil.
-For extra hydration, look for ingredients like cocoa butter, shea butter, olive oil, and coconut oil—which offer a good-smelling, chemical-free scent, in addition to providing extra moisture to your skin.
+Many naturally have antibacterial properties including aloe vera, lemon, and tea tree oil.
+For extra hydration, look for ingredients like cocoa butter, shea butter, olive oil, abyssinian oil, and coconut oil — which smell great in addition to providing extra moisture to your skin

 Best biodegradable soaps to shop